 The playfulness of self-service feedback tools is too often expanded into customer feedback with the result that it is seen as something without consequences or independent of a broader customer experience strategy.

-br> Want to learn more about Mopinion’s feedback reporting and analysis platform?
+br> Want to learn more about Mopinion’s all-in-1 user feedback platform?
 Don’t be shy and take our software for a spin!
 Do you prefer it a bit more personal?
 Just book a demo.
 One of our feedback pro’s will guide you through the software and answer any questions you may have.

 Cheap licences and free trials are tempting to quickly try out a feedback tool and are a good starting point to begin collecting feedback on the website.
 As I said this has advantages, but every advantage has its disadvantage.
 If you want to seriously get started with customer feedback: determine in advance what you want to achieve with it and check internally what that means for your organization.